AvivYaniv/Cortex/README.md

 	…
     ```
 <br/>
-Issues and actions:<br/>
+Issues & Actions:<br/>
-1. File not found : client will write error message to user.
+1. File not found : client will write error message to user. <br/>
-2. Communication error : client will exit graciously.
+2. Communication error : client will exit graciously. <br/>
-3. Server is unavailable : client will retray to connect for few times, and then exit if failed to connect.
+3. Server is unavailable : client will retray to connect for few times, and then exit if failed to connect. <br/>
 <br/>

 @@@ TODO CONTINUE : ### 3.2.
 Server